padi/g5_updatable/README.md

   # default is false.
 When set to true, client data will update.
   config.update_client = #boolean

-  # default is [:urn, :name].
-A whitlist of parameters to update on the model
+  # default is [:name].
+A whitlist of parameters to create/update on the model
   config.location_parameters = #array of symbols

   # default is [:name].
 A whitlist of parameters to update on the model